 The author transmits her love of food and cooking for others through recipes made from scratch, using fresh ingredients.

-The cookbook is divided up into how much time (a.k.a. effort) meals take to prepare; 15-25 minutes, 30-45 minutes or just 5-10 minutes in the case of some oven and slow-cooker finished options.
+The cookbook is divided into categories based on the time it takes to prepare meals: 15-25 minutes, 30-45 minutes, or just 5-10 minutes, in the case of some oven- and slow-cooker-ready options.

 Mary shares ideas for mains, sides and sweet treats that get dinner on the table, really fast.
 Plus there’s the adaptability factor; many recipes are gluten-free or offer gluten-free alternatives, while most mains carry notes for suggested side dishes and ways to customize the recipe.